ResearchComputing/Documentation/docs/clusters/alpine.md

 ### Job Scheduling

-All jobs on Alpine are run through a batch/queue system using the SLURM job scheduler.
-Though many HPC workflows are run through batch-type jobs, interactive jobs on compute nodes are allowed but these must be initiated through the scheduler.
+All jobs on Alpine are run through a queue system using the SLURM job scheduler.
+Though many HPC workflows are run through batch-type jobs, interactive jobs on compute nodes are allowed but these must also be initiated through the scheduler.
 High-priority jobs move to the top of the queue and are thus guaranteed to start running within a few minutes, unless other high-priority jobs are already queued or running ahead of them.
 High-priority jobs can run for a maximum wall time of 24 hours.
 Low-priority jobs have a maximum wall time of 7 days.

 More details about how to use SLURM to run jobs can be found in our [running applications with jobs](../running-jobs/running-apps-with-jobs.html) documentation.

 ### Requesting Resources
-Resources are requested within jobs by passing in SLURM directives, or resource flags, to either a job script (most common) or the command line when submitting a job.
-Below are some common resource directives for Alpine:
+Resources are requested within jobs by passing in SLURM directives, or resource flags, to either a job script (most common) or to the command line when submitting a job.
+Below are some common resource directives for Alpine (summarized then detailed):
-* **Partition:** specify node type
+* **Partition:** Specify node type
-* **Gres (General Resources):** specify GPU amount (required if using a GPU node)
+* **Gres (General Resources):** Specify GPU amount (*required if using a GPU node*)
-* **QOS (Quality of Service):** constrain or modify job characteristics
+* **QOS (Quality of Service):** Constrain or modify job characteristics

+> Examples of full job scripts are shown in the next section.

 #### Partitions

 **Nodes with the same hardware configuration are grouped into partitions**.
-You will need to specify a partition using `--partition` SLURM directive in your job script (or at the command line when submitting a job) in order for your job to run on the appropriate type of node.
+You specify a partition using `--partition` SLURM directive in your job script (or at the command line when submitting an interactice job) in order for your job to run on the appropriate type of node.
 On Alpine nodes are also grouped by institution.
 You need to include your institutions suffix in order to request the required nodes.

 > **Note:** GPU nodes require the additional `--gres` directive (see next section).